 Once an item has been paid for your account can be cleared and fines relating to the items will be waived.
 If an item for which the replacement cost has been paid is subsequently found and returned to the library you will be entitled to a refund.

 You can pay your fine in the library at the self service kiosks either in cash or by credit or debit card.
 The self service machines do give change if you do not have the right money.

-You can now also pay fines online via the my account feature in SOLAR Library search.
+You can now also pay fines online via the my account feature in Library Search.
 Access your account, go to the fines and fees section and follow the on screen instructions.

 Yes and no, but mainly yes.
 We no longer charge fines on books that go overdue.
 The only exception to this is where a book has been requested by another borrower – in that case we will continue to charge fines as an incentive to get the book back.

 The purpose of library fines is to ensure that library stock is available to those that require it.
 However if no-one else requires a book it’s not clear why failing to click a renew button on our website is a punishable offence.
 Therefore it seems reasonable only to charge fines on those books that have been requested by another borrower.

 You will get regular reminders asking you to renew the book.
 If you don’t renew the book within five weeks we will contact you with an invoice asking you to pay to replace the book.
 If the book is returned / renewed promptly at this point the invoice will be cancelled.